Workplace culture, performance and leadership

 Kim Singline

-Kim Singline is the founder of Inner Growth Psychology & Consulting, where she works both in private practice (supporting individuals with mental health, wellbeing and resilience) and with organisations to improve leadership effectiveness, team dynamics, and workplace culture.
+Kim Singline is the founder of Inner Growth Psychology & Consulting, where she leads both a psychology private practice – working with individuals to support mental health, wellbeing, and resilience – and partners with organisations to enhance leadership effectiveness, team dynamics, and workplace culture.

-Kim is also co-founder of NeuroAmp, which focuses on neuro-inclusion and helps organisations understand and support diverse cognitive styles, moving beyond awareness into practical strategies that allow all minds to thrive.
-This work shows how inclusive culture and leadership not only improves wellbeing but also drives creativity and performance.
+She is also co-founder of NeuroAmp, which focuses on neuro-inclusion and helps organisations understand and support diverse cognitive styles, moving beyond awareness into practical strategies that allow all minds to thrive.
+This work shows how inclusive culture and leadership not only improve wellbeing but also drive creativity and performance.

 Adrian Doohan, Principal, DesignInc Melbourne